appdevnick/appdevnick.github.io/_posts/2024-10-04-hello world.md

 I went to law school so that I could discover that I don't want to be a lawyer.
 Then I moved on to running a couple of online businesses, eventually getting bored and selling them (paid the bills for a while).
 After that, my interest in programming was reignited and I spent a few years working in web development, lucky to contract with a company full of great people with great products.
 Unfortunately, pandemic economics meant it was time to find a new position after a short time.

 2019 was a time where plenty of people decided to upskill in some way.
-Being somewhat bored with web development and now unemployed, my own upskilling time had come as well.
-Being a glutton for punishment, I chose lower level tech!
+Now unemployed, my own upskilling time had come as well.
+I wanted to challenge myself beyond what I had worked on before, so I have chosen "lower-level" systems because they have always fascinated me from afar.

 Prior to this, I was exclusively a terminal-phobic Windows user, proficient enough with writing code and getting it deployed, but far from an OS power user.
-I love learning things, so diving in head-first to Linux for the first time was an intense but very fulfilling experience:
+Diving in head-first to Linux for the first time was an intense but very fulfilling experience:

 1. I learned how to install Linux alongside Windows
 2. Then I learned basic command-line functions and utilities, but...